 Sonoma Wine Country may be famous for wine tasting and spas, but there is more to Wine Country than that.
 And Windsor (pop.
 26,801), in northern Sonoma County, shows that the small towns of this region hold surprises for visitors.

 Sooner or later, visitors to Windsor will end up at Café Noto (630 McClelland Drive, Windsor, 707-836-1830).
 Located at the eastern end of the Town Green, this locally-owned coffee shop is where visitors stand in line with locals, artists meet customers, high-school kids do their homework, young moms convene with their babies, and a conversation about farming spreads from one table to the next.

 In between, in Windsor, are families and farmers.
 The majority of the visitor attractions in Windsor are situated on the Town Green, a new-Urbanist experiment to create in-fill development that is pedestrian friendly.
 In the summer, the Town Green hosts concerts, movies, and a farmers market.
-On non-activity days the large expanse of lawn sees kids playing along the fountain or in the playground.
+On non-activity days the large expanse of lawn sees kids playing beside the fountain or in the playground.

 The Town Green is home to some of the most diverse dining options in Sonoma County, with many great Asian restaurants (Thai, Vietnamese, Himalayan, Southeast Asian (Singapore, Malaysia, Taiwan, Thailand), Chinese, and Japanese) next to barbecue, Mexican, Cuban, Wine Country with European flair, tasty pub grub, classic American, diner delights, pizzerias, and even a deli inside a corner store.

 The shopping options are eclectic, from the jewelry by local artists at Images (9061 Windsor Road, Windsor, 707-837-0160) to all the volumes at Pages Books on the Green (920 McClelland Drive, Windsor, 707-837-8665) and the bicycles at Windsor Bikes and Sport (830 McClelland Drive, Windsor, 707-836-9111).
 And everyone seems to convene at Kaleidoscope Toys (9078 Windsor Road, Windsor, 707-836-8697) for its collection of thoughtful, playful toys.